feast-dev/feast/docs/quickstart.md

 ## Next steps

-This quickstart covered the essential workflows of using Feast in your local environment.
-The next step is to `pip install "feast[gcp]"` and set `provider="gcp"` in your `feature_store.yaml` file and push your work to production deployment.
-You can also use the `feast init -t gcp` command in the CLI to initialize a feature repository with example features in the GCP environment.
+Now that you've tried out a minimal deployment of Feast, have a look at the following resources

-* See [Create a feature repository](how-to-guides/create-a-feature-repository.md) for more information on the workflows we covered.
+* Follow our [Getting Started guide](getting-started/) for a hands tutorial in using Feast
-* Join our[ Slack group](https://slack.com) to talk to other Feast users and the maintainers!
+* Join our [Slack group](https://slack.com) to talk to ask questions, speak to other users, and become part of the community!